-The primary goal of Game Workers Australia is to empower people who are marginalized, oppressed, and exploited by the game industry, providing them with the tools and resources to improve their working conditions, push back against systems of oppression, and build a more equitable industry for everyone.
+The primary goal of Game Workers Australia is to empower those working within the Australian games industry, providing them with the tools and resources to improve their working conditions and build a more equitable industry for everyone.

 Access to the Game Workers Australia Community is separate to any paid membership that you may have with Professionals Australia, MEAA or any other union.